Moraceae: Fossil genera and species

+Evolution

+While the fossil record of Moraceae goes back to the late Cretaceous, molecular clock estimates suggest that the family had begun to diversify by the mid-Cretaceous, with some major clades emerging during the Tertiary period.

 Distribution

-Moraceae can be found throughout the world with a cosmopolitan distribution, thought to be due to the breakup of Gondwana during the Jurassic period.
+Moraceae can be found throughout the world with a cosmopolitan distribution.
 The majority of species originate in the Old World tropics, particularly in Asia and the Pacific islands.